The Children's Building Timeline

 1980s

-1980: The Connecticut Children’s Museum's building on State Street was taken to widen the street.
+1980: The Connecticut Children’s Museum's building on State Street was used to widen the street.

 1989: The city gave June Levy the current museum building on Orange Street.